OCA-Creations/Ally/README.md

-# Welcome to Ally!
+# Overview
+## 🚧 WARNING 🚧
-This project is functional, but is NOT YET READY FOR USE!
+This project is functional, but is ⚠️⚠️ NOT YET READY FOR USE!
 You might damage your system or config by running it!
-To install:
+Ally is much more reliable than it was when first started, but still occasionally will exhibit unexpected behavior.
+The only documented example of this
 ## Installation
 One-liner:
 ```